kollk82/Real-Thing/README.md

  What about the content :confused: Lorem :grin:
  Single page app.
  SEO will suffer No HTML content = no SEO :cold_sweat:

+ 06/08/2021 update
+ * Back from work 😫 just pushing changes from few deys back to git.
+ * Issue with Scroll behavior on routers fixed with scrollBehavior function but didn't work with x, y
+   had to look arount for solution.
+Found it somewhere in comments that it could work with top, left
+   and it does work.
+ * Was going through Job adds and in one of them they where asking for Tailwindcss css framework.
+   Looked at docs and will do something with this over the weekend. 🙃